 The CUBE can be transported by truck or slingloaded beneath a helicopter, and unlike the old 500-gallon blivets, these 400-gallon systems can be stacked several high to reduce their storage footprint.

-(To meet current rigging guidelines and avoid delays, the airdropped blivets were filled less than their maximum capacity.)
+To meet current rigging guidelines and avoid delays, the airdropped blivets were filled to less than their maximum capacity.

-The CUBE is 40% the cost of the current model, and when collapsed, can be handled by one person and stacked for storage.
+The CUBE is 40 percent the cost of the current model, and when collapsed, can be handled by one person and stacked for storage.